The Gym Group plc

 Registered in England and Wales, company number 08528493

 This is usually done through a stockbroker, bank, building society or "share shop".
 They all offer a similar service although the commissions they charge will vary.

 Hard copies of the Annual Report are obtainable by contacting the Company through the contact form.

-Our broker is Numis Securities Ltd. Contact details are below:
+Our Joint Brokers are Numis Securities Ltd and Peel Hunt LLP.
+Contact details are below:

 Numis Securities Ltd